alexanderhernandez-USDA/Zonal-Stats-QGIS/README.md

 The plugin requires the path to an input folder, input geopackage, and output geopackage.
 Your input folder should contain the images you want to run on.

 After selecting your input folder, input geopackage, and output geopackage, you can then select the calculation/extraction type.
 There are four options:
-1. Raw Extraction - Gets raw values from images
+1. Raw Extraction - Gets raw values from images - i.e. extract the pixel value at each of the sample locations
 2. Volume Calculation - Calculates volumes for each polygon in geopackage (input images should be DSM/DEM rasters)
 3. Volume Calculation with Reference DSM - Calculates volumes for each polygon in geopackage by using a reference DSM/DEM to calculate heights
 4. Index Calculations - Allows for a selection of vegetation indices to be calculated and extracted